scando1993/thingsboard.github.io/docs/services/trainings.md

     </tr>
 </table>

-### ThingsBoard Administration
+### Pacificsoft Administration

-Learn how to provision, monitor and scale your ThingsBoard cluster.
+Learn how to provision, monitor and scale your Pacificsoft cluster.

 This training session will provide you with in-depth understanding platform configuration, troubleshooting and scalability.
 We will also cover security and load balancing topics.